OpenclassroomsProject/Project-7/API/README.md

 ## Development server
 Go to the root folder and run `npm install` for install all required packages.

+## Dev Server

+Run `nodemon start` to start server with auto reboot when modify any .js files

 ## Run server

 Run `node server` to start ther server.